Special Notes to International Students

 When ordering your materials from WES or ECE, please stipulate that you need: 1) a full report showing all courses taken; 2) the GPA equivalent for the courses taken; and, 3) the degree equivalent in the U.S. If Temple does not receive all of that information, we cannot process your application.
 Your undergraduate GPA must be the equivalent of 3.0 in the U.S. to be considered for admission to our M.S. program.

 Temple will accept transcript evaluations only from agencies listed by the National Association of Credential Evaluation Services: www.naces.org.
 The fees for these services run between $100-200; however, the formal evaluation results may be used for other purposes, such as applying to other schools or submitting your credentials to a U.S. employer.
+And, again, Temple will only review evaluations for students who have, at a minimum, successfully completed an undergraduate degree.
+If you are still pursuing courses, please wait to apply until you have formally received the undergraduate degree.

 Starting fall 2011, a health fee of $100.00 per semester is assessed for visiting international students who are not permanent residents or citizens of the U.S. There is also a $66 medex fee.